PatrickLang/fedora-wsl-tests/ISSUES.md

 ### systemd units that fail to start

 `journalctl` shows a variety of things that fail to start.
+I'm not sure which could be ignored, vs which may break stuff.

 ```
 systemd-nsresourced[62]: bpf-lsm not supported, can't lock down user namespace.